Oral Health in Pregnancy

 - Brush with water and use fluoride mouthwash on days when it is really bad

-- Whenever possible stick to twice daily washing with a fluoride toothpaste
+- Whenever possible stick to twice daily brushing with a fluoride toothpaste

 Who Can Help?